Representing Professional Practices

 In many ways the legal issues confronting professional practices are similar to those confronting commercial businesses…in other ways, they are different.

-They are similar, for example, insofar as challenges from challenges caused by partners, employees, government regulation, information technology, risk management, corporate governance and collections.
+They are similar, for example, insofar as challenges caused by partners, employees, government regulation, information technology, risk management, corporate governance and collections.

 However, professional practices have additional regulatory challenges in the forms of special state and federal statutory requirements (e.g. Title 8 of the NY Education Law “The Professions”) and each profession’s specific ethical rules and requirements.